metbril/grav-plugin-indieauth/README.md

-# Indieauth Plugin
+# IndieAuth Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

-The **Indieauth** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-Basisc IndieAuth support
+The **IndieAuth** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
+It provides basic support for IndieAuth by adding an authorization and token endpoint for [IndieAuth.com](https://indieauth.com/) to your site.
+This will enable you to login to various [IndieWeb](https://indieweb.org/) services, including the [IndieWeb wiki](https://indieweb.org/wikifying#Wikify_yourself).

 ## Installation